P-Askew-Eng/RETools/README.md

 ====
 Some short scripts for renewable energy problems.

-All tools licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless specified otherwise - no liability. http://creativecommons.org/licenses/by-nc-sa/4.0/
+All tools licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless specified otherwise - use at your own risk.

+http://creativecommons.org/licenses/by-nc-sa/4.0/
 ## Contents
 * radarshadow.py- Calculate whether obstacle (e.g. a wind turbine is in line of sight, and if so determine shadow behind)